 The Athenaeum, 107 Pall Mall, SW1Y 5ER, London, UK, +44 207 930 4843

 Formed following the cessation of the Napoleonic Wars, the original raison d’être of the Travellers Club was to provide a sanctuary of refinement for travelling gentlemen befuddled by the seething masses of London’s inhabitants.
 The Florentine-inspired building in which the Travellers Club is housed is the oldest of its kind among the contemporary Pall Mall gentlemen’s clubs, having been established there in 1819.
 To gain entry today, one must first be proposed and seconded by present members, and must have travelled to, and recite the names of, at least four foreign countries they have visited; a tradition in keeping with both the name and historic purpose of this establishment.

 The Travellers Club, 106 Pall Mall, SW1Y 5EP, London, UK, +44 207 930 8688

 First formed as a meeting place for Radicals and Whigs following the Reform Act of 1832, the Reform Club was inaugurated in a political atmosphere of eponymous reform.
 The doors of this venerable refuge were flung open to members in May of 1836 after the architect Charles Barry won a competition to build a new clubhouse for the society, an architectonic masterwork that is still standing today.
-In line with its progressive heritage, the club was the first of its kind to admit women in 1981 (though only 200 have joined since) and claims to offer ‘a friendly welcome, irrespective of background or nationality,’ the only characteristics required being, ‘character, talent, and achievement.’
+In line with its progressive heritage, the club was one of the first of its kind to admit women in 1981 (though only 200 have joined since) and claims to offer ‘a friendly welcome, irrespective of background or nationality,’ the only characteristics required being, ‘character, talent, and achievement.’
 Nevertheless, one must be still be proposed and seconded to be considered for membership.
 Members enjoy the privilege of chambers for overnight stays, a library, a restaurant and extensive wine cellar.

 Reform Club, 104 Pall Mall, SW1Y 5EW, London, UK, +44 207 930 9374